cornelltech/IntroCM2016/README.md

 ### Attendance

-You may miss up to one class without notice, but no more than two absences are acceptable, even with excuse.
+You may miss up to one class without prior notice, but no more than two absences are acceptable, even with excuse.
 In any case, please do let me know if you happen to miss a class session, either in advance or retroactively.

 ### Participation